fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/post-process-the-application-schemas.md

     }
     ```

-Finally, as noted in APPENDIX C, be careful not to run your modified
+Finally, as noted in [this section](how-to-create-fixm-extension/introduction), be careful not to run your modified
 post-processing script against any schema files that have already been post-processed.
 To avoid this issue, either regenerate the Core schemas you need before post-processing the entire schemas directory or only run the script exclusively against the generated Applications schemas.